-The heart of the system is the dialogue manager, implemented in FrameScript, which interacts with the world model, implemented using the Postgres database system.
+The heart of the system is the world model, implemented using the Postgres database system.
 Dialogue scripts can access and update the database with knowledge of people, places, objects and actions.
 This database implements the system's working memory and it's long term memory.
 Scripts can incorporate input and output in different modalities, e.g. gestures as well as spoken dialogue.
-Responses are formulated as goals in PDDL and passed to a planner, whose action models are derived from the system's long term memory.
+Responses are formulated as goals and passed to the TeleoR planner.

-Augmented Reality and Robot Learning Recent papers [3] describes a taxonomy of uses of augmented and virtual reality in robotics.
+Augmented Reality and Robot Learning Recent papers [8] describes a taxonomy of uses of augmented and virtual reality in robotics.
 The aim of this research is to investigate the use of AR in human-robot collaborative learning, sometimes using games as a motivational tool.
 For example, the children's game "I Spy" can be used to teach a robot the labels of objects in its environment, but where the robot has already been trained, it can be used to teach a child to identify objects.
 We use a Microsoft HoloLens 2 as an interface that allows the human to see and indicate objects.
 This is an alternative to using pointing gestures for teaching a robot but is also more useful when the human is learning to do the identification.